 By the final act it seems to have shed the war film trappings almost completely and has instead become a touching meditation on fathers and sons, and on the primal urge in men to replicate that bond.

 Moller’s performance is magnificent.
 Huge and brooding with swaggering echoes of John Wayne, he commands attention in every scene, but only because there are tantalising hints of softness and sweetness underneath.
 At one key point of near-savage degradation, he takes Louis aside and whispers softly: “Repeat after me, ‘It’s almost over.
 I’ll make it home.'”
 Devastating.

-Kevin Mahler is a critic for The Times
+KEVIN MAHLER is a film critic for The Times.